mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Darrian itself receives fair numbers of tourists who want to see the high–tech wonders left behind by the Maghiz.
-However, the capital of the Confederation is at Mire, which was the first world to regain spaceflight and is today the centre of both government and the economy.
+However, the capital of the Confederation is at Mire, which was the first world to regain spaceflight and is today the center of both government and the economy.

 The Droyne